Breastfeeding: Low milk supply

-Breast milk supply augments in response to the baby's demand for milk, and decreases when milk is allowed to remain in the breasts.
+Breast milk supply increases in response to the baby's demand for milk and decreases when milk is allowed to remain in the breasts.
 When considering a possibly low milk supply, it is important to consider the difference between "perceived low milk supply" and "true low milk supply".
 Perceived low milk supply occurs when mothers, for a variety of reasons, believe that they are not making enough milk to feed their infant.
-These reasons may include fussiness, colic, preference for the bottle as opposed to the breast, long nursing duration, decreased sensation of breast fulness, and even decreased frequency of infant stools.
-However, in these cases, it important to reassure the parent that infant weight gain is absolute proof of adequate milk intake.
-Thus, if the infant breastfeeding exclusively, and is gaining weight appropriately, then the parent can be reassured that they are producing enough milk.
+These reasons may include fussiness, colic, preference for the bottle as opposed to the breast, long nursing duration, decreased sensation of breast fullness, and even decreased frequency of infant stools.
+However, in these cases, it is important to reassure the parent that infant weight gain is absolute proof of adequate milk intake.
+Thus, if the infant is breastfeeding exclusively and is gaining weight appropriately, then the parent can be reassured that they are producing enough milk.

-True low milk supply can be either primary (caused by medical conditions or anatomical issues in the mother), secondary (caused by not thoroughly and regularly removing milk from the breasts) or both.
-Primary causes may manifest prior to or during pregnancy, during labor, and even after birth.
+True low milk supply can be either primary (caused by medical conditions or anatomical issues in the mother), secondary (caused by not thoroughly and regularly removing milk from the breasts), or both.
+Primary causes may manifest before or during pregnancy, during labor, and even after birth.
 Secondary causes are far more common than primary ones.
 One study found that 15% of healthy first-time mothers had low milk supply 2–3 weeks after birth, with secondary causes accounting for at least two-thirds of those cases.

 Poor milk intake is signaled by poor infant weight gain, signs of dehydration, and hypoglycemia.
 Poor milk intake can be caused by poor milk transfer by the infant or by true low milk supply by the mother.
 When the milk "comes in" appropriately, but is followed by decreased milk supply, this is most often caused by allowing milk to remain in the breasts for long periods of time, or insufficiently draining the breasts during feeds.
 If the baby is latching and swallowing well (signs of good milk transfer), but is not gaining weight as expected or is showing signs of dehydration, low milk supply in the mother can be suspected, and a lactation specialist should be consulted.